War3Evo/War3Source-EVO/README.md

 War3Source features a modular design where races can be coded independently and loaded into the main plugin.
 Independent plugins (Addons) can be created to complement or change aspects War3Source.

 There are also shop items in W3S as there are in all Warcraft mods.

+It comes with several pre-made races, and shop items to get you started.
+There's plans to offer bundle packs of new races in the future or you can create your own.

+You can always join a discussion about new features you'd like to see or report bugs in the issue list.

 To further extend this information: